 The Interactive Bird Exhibit (formerly known as the Interactive Key) is a birdcall-matching game designed to promote interactive learning among children.
 When the power button is pressed, 1 of 4 birdcalls is played and then the user is asked to select which bird they think corresponds to the call.
 The 4 birds included in the game are 4 that actually live at the Columbian Park Zoo: the barn owl, the great horned owl, the American kestrel and the bald eagle.
 If they choose correctly, a "congratulations" sound will be played and then they will be prompted to correctly match the remaining 3 birds.
 If they choose the wrong bird, a "try again" sound will be played and they will be given another bird call of the ones left unmatched.
 Once all 4 birds are matched correctly, a closing message will be played and the game will turn off.
-This project began in January 2013 and is scheduled to be delivered this semester for the Zoo's opening in the spring.
+This project began in January 2013.

 The Interactive Animal Education Experience (IAEE) is, physically, a touchscreen tablet that will broadcast to a 48" TV in the Zoo's education building.
 The features of the IAEE will include promotional information for the Zoo's upcoming events, news and information about the animals, conservation messages, games and a live video feed of the Hellbender exhibit.
 It is important that the tablet and TV have an attractive user interface, are child friendly and still display information when idle.
 It will be easy for the Zoo staff to maintain and update with new information.
 Overall, the IAEE will provide an educational experience, encourage community involvement and promote conservation programs.
 This project is scheduled to be delivered this semester and will hopefully be fully functioning when the Zoo opens in the spring.